WolfDev8675/Exalens-CC/docs/dataflow.md

 * The web application provides an interface for users to access and query the data stored in the system.
 * It communicates with both the cache and the database to retrieve data based on user requests.
-* Users can access real*time and historical data through the API, making it a central point for interacting with the system.
+* Users can access real-time and historical data through the API, making it a central point for interacting with the system.

 ## **Data Flow Summary:**

 * Data originates from the Publisher and is channeled through the Broker.
 * Subscribers receive, process, and store data in both the cache and the database.
-* The cache serves as a performance*enhancing layer, while the database stores long*term data.
+* The cache serves as a performance-enhancing layer, while the database stores long-term data.
 * The web application/API connects to both the cache and the database, providing users with seamless access to data.

-This orchestrated data flow ensures that data is efficiently collected, stored, and made available for consumption, catering to real*time and historical data needs within the system.
+This orchestrated data flow ensures that data is efficiently collected, stored, and made available for consumption, catering to real-time and historical data needs within the system.

 ![DataFlow.jpg](./designs/exported_images/dataflows.jpg)
 Flow of Data